renovatebot/github-action/README.md

 ### Special token requirements when using the `github-actions` manager

 If you want to use the `github-actions` [manager](https://docs.renovatebot.com/modules/manager/github-actions/) in Renovate, ensure that the `token` you provide contains the `workflow` scope.
-Otherwise, GitHub does not allow Renovate to update worklow files and therefore it will be unable to create update PRs for affected packages (like `actions/checkout` or `renovatebot/github-action` itself).
+Otherwise, GitHub does not allow Renovate to update workflow files and therefore it will be unable to create update PRs for affected packages (like `actions/checkout` or `renovatebot/github-action` itself).